 SQL Server 2000 doesn’t have a standard and structured way to handle exception in SQL Query.
-However, we can user the standard error variable @@ERROR to check whether any error has occurred in order to take the necessary action.
+However, we can user the standard error variable @@ERROR

-@Err AS INT
+DECLARE @Err AS INT

 -- Put your statements here.